-All proposed modifications to the accepted documents for the work must be submitted to the Port PM and Port Inspector for review.
+All proposed substitutions to the accepted documents for the work must be submitted to the Port PM and Port Inspector for review via CMS.
+The proposed substitution is distributed to the appropriate Port Departments for review and acceptance.
 No change order or other contract modification that materially changes the scope of the improvements is executed without prior approval of the Port Inspector.

-The contractor provides Port ABD Inspector (and/or Washington State L&I) with an updated copy of the drawings and specifications reflecting all such alterations or deletions.
+The contractor provides AHJ Inspector (and/or Washington State L&I) with an updated copy of the drawings and specifications reflecting all such alterations or deletions.